Milk Teeth: 2018–2020

 On 26 June 2018 it was announced via the band's Facebook page that guitarist Chris Webb would be leaving the band "with immediate effect".
 It was later revealed this was due to allegations of sexual misconduct regarding Chris and an underage fan.
 Em Foster from Nervus filled in on guitar shortly afterwards.
 After a number of festival dates, on 19 September 2018, the band announced that Billy Hutton was leaving Milk Teeth and confirmed Foster as a full-time member, resulting in the band becoming a three piece.
 This lineup played the EP's Be Nice and Go Away in full, on a short tour around the UK in November of that year, preceding the release of a new single; Stain, and a run supporting Enter Shikari during their "Stop The Clocks" tour in December.

 Milk Teeth began 2019 by supporting PUP, on their "Morbid Stuff Tour-pocalypse" tour in April.
 Performances at several UK festivals followed, including 2000 Trees, Boomtown Fair, Truck Festival and Camden Rocks.
 After signing to a new label, Music For Nations, the band performed main stage sets at the Reading and Leeds Festivals.
 Shortly afterwards, drummer Oli Holbrook left Milk Teeth, being replaced by Nervus drummer Jack Kenny, leaving Blomfield as the sole original member of the lineup.
 Following this change, Milk Teeth once again embarked on a short UK tour with Cultdreams and Nervus, in support of their latest single, Given Up, which was released on 11 October 2019.
 The following month, Milk Teeth released another single entitled Destroyer, on 29 November.

 On 17 January 2020, Milk Teeth officially announced their self-titled second album, which was released on 27 March.

 On 4 September 2020, Milk Teeth announced that they had split up.

+Musical style and influences

+Critics have categorised Milk Teeth's music as punk rock, emo grunge, post-hardcore and grunge.
+Forbes noted their music as incorporating elements of sludge metal and shoegaze.

+They have cited influences including Title Fight, Superheaven, Pity Sex, Japanese Voyeurs, Hole, Nirvana, Green Day, Sum 41, Nothing, the Pixies, Paramore, Smashing Pumpkins and Slipknot.